solarwinds/appoptics-apm-node/CONTRIBUTING.md

 that the rest of this document focuses on.
 If you are not running linux then you can't install/build appoptics-bindings, a dependency.
 Refer to `test/docker/mac-os-test-env` for details on using a mac.

+**Important** because `mocha` and `tap` are such large packages they are installed globally in the development environment and aren't in `package.json`'s devDependencies.

 ## Testing

 ### Running the basic test suite